Antique Gas and Steam Engine Museum

-The Antique Gas & Steam Engine Museum (AGSEM) is a living-history museum founded in 1969 located on 55 acre of county-owned land on the outskirts of Vista, California.
-The museum is a non-profit 501c(3) organization.
-It is located at 2040 N Santa Fe Ave. in Vista.
-It is run by several paid employees, along with volunteer help.
+The Antique Gas & Steam Engine Museum (AGSEM) is a living history museum founded in 1969.
+It is located on 55 acre of county-owned land at 2040 N Santa Fe Ave. on the outskirts of Vista, California.
+The museum is a non-profit 501c(3) organization, run by several paid employees along with volunteer help.

 The museum is open almost every day of the year and has two bi-annual shows, on the 3rd and 4th weekends of June and October.
 The museum also has other public and private events throughout the year.